Lussskki/add_models_opengl/README.md

 ---

-Last, if you want to start Debug, you have to copy glew32.dll in x64/Debug/project.
+Last, if you want to use Debug, you have to copy glew32.dll in x64/Debug/.

 Thanks

-copyright Sony
+Copyright Sony